solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 from generate_series(1,5000) x;
 ```

-Run a select statement against it:
+- Run a select statement against it to review the data generated:

 ```sql
 SELECT